httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 #### Noting Expect-CT {#noting-expect-ct}

-Upon receipt of the Expect-CT response header field over an error-free TLS connection (including the validation adding in {{expect-ct-compliance}}), the UA MUST note the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
+Upon receipt of the Expect-CT response header field over an error-free TLS connection (with X.509 certificate chain validation as described in
+{{!RFC5280}}, as well as the validation described in {{expect-ct-compliance}}), the UA MUST note the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.

 To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header field, as specified in